khanfarabi/Shap_Relational_Explanation/README.md

 # Shap_Relational_Explanation

-# Shap_Relational_Exp
+# Shap_Relational_Exp with Review Data

 In this project, we are explaining the predictions made by Machine Learning Model using SHAP (https://github.com/slundberg/shap).
 Here we have tried to represent SHAP relational explanations.
 The Yelp review data is used in this experiment and the data is available in the link (https://drive.google.com/drive/folders/1o-UmrtdLdYVTvUhWd75khzSqppP1upPq?usp=sharing).
 Here 2000 reviews (1000 positive reviews and 1000 negative reviews) have been used in the experiment.

-# Run the Code
+# Run the Code with Review Data
  1. To get the visualized explanation outcomes in Relational_SHAP_EXPP notebooke run the command Run_program_all().

  2. In order to get explanation accuracy for the both word explanation, and relational explanations respectively in Relational_Shap_Accuracy notebook shap_accuracy() command needs to be run.
-# Run the Code to get the Non-Relational Explanation Accuracy
+# Run the Code to get the Non-Relational Explanation Accuracy with Review Data
  In Non_Relational_SHAP_Accuracy notebook shap_explanation_u,qrat_u=SHAP_NON_RELATIONAL_EXPLANATION() command needs to be run.

  # Run the Code for the Tweet Covid Data